stonet-research/zwal/AE.md

 # WAL recovery

-To repeat the experiments necessary to get the data of figure 5, run:
+To repeat the experiments necessary to get the data of figure 5, we first have to enable various timers.
+To do this, change `//#define MEASURE_WAL_LAT` to `#define MEASURE_WAL_LAT` in `zenfs-appends/fs/io_zenfs.h`.
+Please comment the define again after the experiment.

+Then run (the build is done in the script):

 ```bash
 for i in 1 2 3 4 5; do bash ./run-zwal-recovery.sh <nvmexny> $i; done